openplans/shareabouts/doc/CONFIG.md

         x: 9
         y: 9

+The properties of icons are as per the Leaflet docs, see http://leaflet.cloudmade.com/reference.html#icon But briefly:

 The *iconUrl* is relative to the root of the website.
 Put the corresponding image file in src/sa_web/static/sa/css/images/.